i-on-project/core/docs/implementation/user_api/Authentication.md

 The `scope` parameter must be validated for each request depending on the presented `client_id`.

 A malicious user may initiate an authentication request and therefore trick a user into accepting the request.
-For instance, if the request is using the email method, the user must be aware of the client that initiated the request and time, so he/she can make an informed decision about allowing or denying the request.
+For instance, if the request is using the email method, the user must be aware of the client that initiated the request and time, so he/she can make an informed decision about allowing or denying the request, and this requires that the email is sent with enough information so the user can perform the decision.